-How were resolutions used by NCTE in 2018?
+How have resolutions been used by NCTE in the past?

 - In March, the Resolution on Support for Undocumented Students in the English Classroom inspired a memo to the chairs of the House and Senate subcommittees on labor and education urging immediate renewal of the DACA program.